MikheyevLab/ecology-textbook/_sources/content/basic_population_model.md

 ## Darwin’s elephants

-With elephants recognized as the slowest breeders of all known animals, Darwin made a laborious calculation, similar to thebacterial calculation above but more detailed, assuming thatelephants started breeding at age 30 and continued until age 90, producing 6 young in that time.
+With elephants recognized as the slowest breeders of all known animals, Darwin made a laborious calculation, similar to the bacterial calculation above but more detailed, assuming that elephants started breeding at age 30 and continued until age 90, producing 6 young in that time.

 ```{figure} https://upload.wikimedia.org/wikipedia/commons/f/fa/Elephants_at_Amboseli_national_park_against_Mount_Kilimanjaro.jpg
 ---